Hannah Tamaki: The Freedoms & Rights Coalition

 On 20 November, Hannah and Brian attended an anti-lockdown protest organised by the TFRC in the Auckland Domain.
 At the time, Brian was still subject to bail conditions barring him from participating in further protests.
 On 23 November, the couple were summoned to the Auckland Central Police station due to their participation in protest on 20 November.
 In response, 100 supporters gathered outside the Police station in solidarity with the Tamakis.
 Prior to the meeting, Hannah published a live video thanking supporters including "people of faith" for praying for them.
 Tamaki was charged with two counts of failing to comply with a COVID-19 order and scheduled to appear in court on 1 April 2022.

 On 17 January 2022, Tamaki's husband Brian was arrested and remanded at Mount Eden Correctional Facility for violating his bail conditions by attending the Christchurch protest.
 A judge subsequently ordered his release on bail, ruling that the decision to remand him in prison had been wrong.
-As part of his bail conditions, Tamaki was ordered to avoid future anti-lockdown protests and was ordered to remain under a 24 hour curfew at his family home.
+As part of his bail conditions, Tamaki was ordered to avoid future anti-lockdown protests and was ordered to remain under a 24-hour curfew at his family home.
 Hannah welcomed her husband's release, stating that she was a "very happy lady."

-On 16 August, Tamaki and Brian were issued with traffic infringement notices for causing traffic disruption during a TFRC protest march held in Auckland on 23 July.
+On 16 August 2022, Tamaki and Brian were issued with traffic infringement notices for causing traffic disruption during a TFRC protest march held in Auckland on 23 July.

+In early November 2024, Tamaki, Brian, Jennifer Marshall, and Kaleb Cave faced trial at the Auckland District Court on charges of organising a series of large public gatherings between September and October 2021 in contravention of Level 3 COVID-19 restrictions at the time.
+The Tamakis and their co-defendants were defended by Ron Mansfield KC, who argued that they did not intentionally break lockdown rules and that the group were unfairly targeted by Police.
+In mid-November, Judge June Jelas agreed to dismiss all charges against Tamaki.
+On 20 November, Jelas, with the approval of the Crown prosecutor, dismissed the remaining charges against her husband Brian and Marshall.